Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: CHIME/FRB Outrigger Predictions

 The right-hand panel of this figure shows fractional uncertainties associated with our prediction for $P_\mathrm{obs}(z|\dm)$ across the chains in our MCMC run.
 This plot illustrates that, along the relation between $z$ and $\dm$, the predicted $P_\mathrm{obs}(z|\dm)$ is quite consistent across realizations.
 The further the deviation from that relation, the more ``scatter'' there is between predictions in the run.
-For example, it seems that between different MCMC realizations, the prediction for FRBs with $z\lesssim0.5$ varies greatly; some chains exhibit a strong ``turnover'' in the $\dm$--$z$ relation, while others (a fewer number) do not.
-Though as the left-hand panel of this figure shows, the median obtained $P_\mathrm{obs}(z|\dm)$ does exhibit evidence for a ``turnover'' of the $\dm$--$z$ relation at higher DMs and lower redshifts.
 It is also worth noting that ``fractional uncertainty'' can also mean ``scatter surrounding how close this value is to zero across runs,'' as appears to be the case in the region with $\dm < 500$~pc~cm$^{-3}$ and $0.5 < z < 1.0$ --- a region that appears to have negligible probability in the left-hand panel of this figure, but can have scatter due to variations in large scale structure noise.